 Go to the Home tab and under the Styles section press the Conditional Formatting button then select the Color Scales option from the menu.
 There are several different color options to choose from or you can create your own rules and color options by selecting More Rules.

-Add Icon Sets to a Pivot Table
+Add Icon Sets

 You can add various icon sets to your pivot tables to visually indicate items that increased, decreased or stayed the same.